Mihndim2020/Space-Travelers-Hub/README.md

 ### Usage

-- Make sure you have npm and node installed.
+- Make sure you have node and npm modules installed.

 - I recommend the use of VS code as a code editor, but you can use any code editor.